Skip to content

 Afghanistan appeal

 The people of Afghanistan are in desperate need of help.
-Their situation has been made worse by the Taliban takeover and by the earthquakes that hit the country on 21 June 2021, 7 October 2023 and 15 October 2023.
+Their situation has been made worse by the Taliban takeover, the earthquakes that hit the country in 2023 and recent devastating floods in 2024.

 What is happening in Afghanistan?